 These symptoms are the most common ones.
 There have been reports of severe illness and death because of coronavirus, though most of the confirmed cases only had mild symptoms.
 It would thus be best to look out for other less common symptoms like a sore throat, runny nose, diarrhea, nausea, and vomiting that were reported by only 2% of the patients in the US.

 The New York Times has reported that pneumonia too is becoming increasingly common among COVID-19 patients, even in those whose cases aren't severe.
-You might want to get this factor checked with a virtual doctor firsthand to reduce any chance of infection.
+You might want to get this factor checked with a healthcare specialist firsthand to reduce any chance of infection.
+This makes it just as dangerous for those sitting nearby and caring for you.

-It is not easy to discern the difference between flu and COVID-19.
-Here are some common differences though:
+It is not easy to discern the difference between flu and COVID-19 except for the following observations:

 1. Flu symptoms stay until four days while COVID-19 symptoms can stay for 14 days.